MUESdummy/Emergent-Necessity-Theory-ENT-/README.md

 This repository contains Python validation scripts for the theoretical framework presented in:

-**AlShehail, A. (2025).
-A Unified Theory of Awareness Thresholds, Structural Evolution, and τ-Dynamics**
+**A Unified Theory of Awareness Thresholds, Structural Evolution, and τ-Dynamics**

 ## Simulation Files